Gayle Rubin: Other

 Rubin is a sex-positive feminist.
-The 1982 Barnard Conference on Sexuality is often credited as the moment that signaled the beginning of the feminist sex wars; Rubin gave a version of her work “Thinking Sex” (see below) as a workshop there.
-“Thinking Sex” then had its first publication in 1984, in Carole Vance's book Pleasure and Danger, which was an anthology of papers from that conference.
+The 1982 Barnard Conference on Sexuality is often credited as the moment that signaled the beginning of the feminist sex wars; Rubin gave a version of her work "Thinking Sex" (see below) as a workshop there.
+"Thinking Sex" then had its first publication in 1984, in Carole Vance's book Pleasure and Danger, which was an anthology of papers from that conference.
 "Thinking Sex" is a sex-positive piece which is widely regarded as a founding text of gay and lesbian studies, sexuality studies, and queer theory.

 Rubin served on the board of directors of the Leather Archives and Museum from 1992 to 2000.

-The San Francisco South of Market Leather History Alley, which opened in 2017, consists of four works of art along Ringold Alley honoring the leather subculture; one of the works of art is a black granite stone etched with, among other things, a narrative by Rubin.
-Rubin was an important member of the community advisory group that was consulted to develop the designs of the works of art.

 Rubin is on the Board of Governors for the Leather Hall of Fame.